 YOUR PROJECT CONCEPT HAS NOT BEEN RECEIVED IF YOU DO NOT GET A CONFIRMATION EMAIL.

 Step 2.
-Submit a Full Application by July 1, 2022
+Submit a Full Application by 5 pm on July 5, 2024

 Application Format and Content

 The required sections for community-track pilot grant proposals are listed below, followed by additional details and instructions for each section.